deepkit/deepkit-website2/src/pages/documentation/rpc.md

 ## Isomorphic TypeScript

 When a project uses TypeScript on both the client (usually frontend) and server (backend), it is called Isomorphic TypeScript.
-A type-safe RPC framework based on TypeScript's types is particularly beneficial for such a project because types can be shared between the client and server.
+A typesafe RPC framework based on TypeScript's types is particularly beneficial for such a project because types can be shared between the client and server.

 To take advantage of this, types that are used on both sides should be outsourced to their own file or package.
 Importing on the respective side then puts them back together.